middleman/middlemanapp.com/source/basics/frontmatter.html.markdown

 ## YAML Frontmatter

-Let's take a simple ERb template, adding some frontmatter variables to change the layout for this specific page.
+Let's take a simple ERB template, adding some frontmatter variables to change the layout for this specific page.

 ```yaml